Clear waters and green mountains: History and usage

 Following the 2012 ascension of Xi as the CCP general secretary (paramount leader), the slogan has been invoked in various contexts domestically and internationally by Chinese officials, complementing existing emphasis on the achievement of ecological civilization.
 It was given greater emphasis in Chinese state media beginning in 2015, after Xi began to focus more on environmental issues.

-The slogan was the subject of a short essay question in Beijing for the 2018 gaokao, generating discussion over the suitability of such an explicitly political topic on the test.
+On March 24, 2015, Xi Jinping presided over a meeting of the Politburo of the Chinese Communist Party and adopted the Opinions on Accelerating the Promotion of Ecological Civilization Construction, in which the concept of "green water and green mountains is golden silver mountains" was formally written into the Opinions for the first time in a central document.

+In May 2016, the United Nations Environment Programme (UNEP) published the report "Green Water and Green Mountains are Golden Mountains: China's Ecological Civilization Strategy and Action" based on the "Two Mountains Theory", and on October 18, 2017, the "Two Mountains Theory" was written into the report of the 19th National Congress of the Chinese Communist Party.
+The report pointed out that "adhering to the harmonious coexistence of human beings and nature, we must establish and practice the concept that green water and green mountains are golden silver mountains", citing that China fully focus on sustainable development.

+On March 30, 2020, Xi Jinping, as the General Secretary of the Chinese Communist Party, once again visited Yucun Village in Anji County, and affirmed the practice of Yucun Village of practicing this theory, developing a green economy, and driving the villagers to increase their income and become rich, and said that the concept of the two mountains has become the consensus and action of the whole party and the whole society, and has become an important part of the new concept for development.

 Theory

-The Chinese Communist Party-run Beijing Review maintains that the slogan "reflects a people-centered approach to people's wellbeing, an approach that emphasizes the importance of harmony between man and nature, and embodies the unwavering resolve of the Party and the government to preserve and protect the natural environment."
+The Beijing Review maintains that the slogan "reflects a people-centered approach to people's wellbeing, an approach that emphasizes the importance of harmony between man and nature, and embodies the unwavering resolve of the Party and the government to preserve and protect the natural environment."

 "Clear waters and green mountains" alludes to what Xi observed as phases of economic development in relation to environmentalism.
 In the first phase, initial industrialization, little regard is given to the environment, which is sacrificed in pursuit of economic growth.
 As people become more aware of the importance of the environment, they call for its preservation and protection in second phase.
 Finally, society realizes that "clear waters and green mountains" and "gold and silver mountains" are not mutually exclusive, and in fact the former can bestow the latter.

+The slogan implies that economic development must accommodate economic protection.